 READMIT POLICY: Students who have not been in attendance at Point University for ten consecutive weeks may be eligible for re-admission.
-Students who have been previously enrolled in any Point University program may apply for re-admission.
-The Application for Readmission must be completed and filed with the appropriate off-site location and all requested documents submitted for consideration.
+Students who have been previously enrolled in any Point University program may be eligible to apply for re-admission.
+The Readmit Application must be completed and filed with the Access Admissions office and all requested documents submitted for consideration.
 It is important to include the names of any academic institutions attended since enrollment at Point University.
 The request for readmission must be submitted thirty (30) days prior to the intended cohort start date.